micahthobbs/mysite/content/posts/markdown-test-file.md

 published: true
 ---

-This the first post on my new site!
+This is the first post on my new site!

-I'm sure I'll write a lot more interesting things in the future.
+I'm sure I'll write more interesting things in the future.